-66. The flat, low lying nature of the parish with the River Idle running along the northern boundary and a main drain marking the western edge (including river washlands, ditches and dykes) is indicated in the area that is affected by flooding.
-Map 7 shows that the eastern part of the Parish is in flood zone 3 (land that has a 1 in 100 or greater annual probability of river flooding) and flood zone 2 (land having between a 1 in 100 and 1 in 1,000 annual probability of river flooding).
+- Mattersey Parish has a range of housing types.
+54% are detached 26% are semi-detached, 17% are terraced and 2% are flats. - The flat, low lying nature of the parish with the River Idle running along the northern boundary and a main drain marking the western edge (including river washlands, ditches and dykes) is indicated in the area that is affected by flooding.
+The eastern part of the Parish is in flood zone 2 and 3.